edicsonm/Building-a-real-time-data-platform-on-AWS/Module-3_Contact_Centre_Logs/instructions.md

 10. Click **Next** then review the settings and choose **Create Delivery Stream**.

-The new Kinesis Data Firehose delivery stream takes a few moments in the Creating state before it is available.
-After your Kinesis Data Firehose delivery stream is in an Active state, you can start sending data to it from your producer.
+The new Kinesis Data Firehose delivery stream takes a few moments in the creating state before it is available.
+After your Kinesis Data Firehose delivery stream is in an active state, you can start sending data to it from your producer (Amazon Connect).

 </details>

-### 4. Configure AWSAmazon Connect to deliver CTRs to Elasticsearch via Kinesis Firehose
+### 4. Configure AWS Amazon Connect to deliver CTRs to Elasticsearch via Kinesis Firehose
 Now that our Kinesis Firehose delivery stream has been configured, we need to configure Amazon Connect to send Contact Trace Records to our stream to be delivered to Elasticsearch.

 #### High-Level Instructions